mmckegg/ditty/README.md

 Schedule a looped sequence of [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) events using [bopper](https://github.com/mmckegg/bopper) clock source.

+You can pipe the output through [soundbank-trigger](https://github.com) if you want to use with [soundbank](https://github.com/mmckegg/soundbank).

 **BREAKING CHANGES:** The API has changed significantly in the version 2 release.
 Now supports multiple loop channels with differing lengths.

 ## Install via [npm](https://npmjs.org/packages/ditty)